QuixoticSL/JS-Allonge/NOTES.md

 ```

 - Again, it’s just extracting a reference from a cons cell, it’s very fast.
 In Lisp, it’s blazingly fast because it happens in hardware.
 There’s no making copies of arrays, the time to `cdr` a list with five elements is the same as the time to `cdr a list with 5,000 elements, and no temporary arrays are needed.
 In JavaScript, it’s still much, much, much faster to get all the elements except the head from a linked list than from an array.
 Getting one reference to a structure that already exists is faster than copying a bunch of elements.

+### November 16th 2017 ###
+- Linked lists are fast for a few things, like taking the front element off a list, and taking the remainder of a list.
+But not for iterating over a list: Pointer chasing through memory is quite a bit slower than incrementing an index.
+In addition to the extra fetches to dereference pointers, pointer chasing suffers from cache misses.
+And if you want an arbitrary item from a list, you have to iterate through the list element by element, whereas with the indexed array you just fetch it.
+- Arrays avoid this problem by pessimistically copying all the references whenever we extract an element or sequence of elements from them